 It’s time to start thinking about getting your home ready for winter.
 Even though you might find yourself using your air conditioners long into the fall, it is that time of year again and here are 5 home interior updates you can’t afford to skip!

 If your home lacks insulation or has older insulation in place, you probably suffer from high energy bills.
 Insulation essentially adds an extra layer of protection between the interior of your home and the cold outside.
 Adding insulation to your attic or basement can help block out the cold air and reduce the amount of heat you use this winter.

 Replace Your Thermostat

 Adding a programmable thermostat to your home is a simple way to reduce your energy bills.
 Sometimes, it’s helpful to engage a local expert when reviewing different units that are available so that you can make the right choice.
-For example, when you work with heating and cooling experts in Indianapolis, you’ll learn how a particular thermostat works for your home and how to best use it.
 Some of the newer thermostats can actually learn to predict your behavior based on your patterns and settings.
 This is something that a local expert will be able to demonstrate to you; so that you can make an informed decision.

 Cover the Windows

 Take a trip to the hardware store before the first snowfall, and purchase window covering kits.
 These kits contain thin plastic sheets that you can apply directly to your windows.
 These plastic pieces block out drafts and keep cold air from getting inside your home.